Food and Beverage

 Clarification and Filtration

-Spiral Wound and Ceramic Ultrafiltration (UF) technology is used to remove suspended solids, tannins, and larger particles while retaining smaller molecules like polyphenols and amino acids.
+Ceramic Ultrafiltration (UF) technology is used to remove suspended solids, tannins, and larger particles while retaining smaller molecules like polyphenols and amino acids.

 Concentration